Complete Guide to Student Loans

 How to Get Your Money if Approved

 If you are approved for a private student loan, your lender will let you know how and when to expect a disbursement.
-In contrast to federal loans, which are disbursed from your school, a private lender will likely deposit your funds into your bank account or send them to you in the form of a check.
-However, the lender will first require your school to confirm your current enrollment and that the private loan does not exceed the cost of your attendance after taking into account any grants, scholarships, and federal student loans you may be receiving.
+In contrast to federal loans, which are disbursed from your school, a private lender may deposit your funds into your bank account or send them to you in the form of a check, though some still send them to the school directly.
+The lender will first require your school to confirm your current enrollment and that the private loan does not exceed the cost of your attendance after taking into account any grants, scholarships, and federal student loans you may be receiving.

 Read more about applying for student loans here.